navidshad/pull-request-description/README.md

 - Technical implementation details
 - Testing requirements

-### Customizing the Prompt
+### Customizing the Prompt and Model

-You can customize the prompt to match your team's PR description format:
+You can customize the prompt to match your team's PR description format and choose your preferred LLM model:

 ```yaml
 - uses: alvarocperez/pull-request-description@v1.0.2